igorVinicius/object-manager/README.md

 ## IMPORTANT
 If other objects is attributes of the object that you're extending with ObjectManager class, they automatically will be save too.

-## IMPORTANT 2 Objects that use File Handlers won't must be saved, so take care!
+Other thing: Objects that use File Handlers won't must be saved, so take care!

 ## Usage